Route4Me GPS Tracking – Tracking Distance & Breadcrumbs

 Track a Route with Real-Time GPS Tracking

-Route4Me’s real-time GPS tracking allows you to view the actual geographical location of your drivers on a map at any moment and easily track their routing activities in real-time in order to make corresponding improvements in the future.
-Real-time GPS tracking is performed through Route4Me’s route planner apps for iPhone, iPad, and Android devices.
+The real-time GPS tracking is performed through Route4Me’s iOS Route Planner and Android Route Planner apps.
 A device with the installed Route4Me app receives satellite signals and sends GPS data of user actions to the Route4Me’s servers at regular intervals (approximately 10 seconds on iOS devices and 1 minute on Android devices).

-To track a user in real-time, first, go to your Routes List from the navigation menu.
+To track a user in real-time, go to your Routes List from the navigation menu.

 In the Routes List, select the route that is currently in progress.